 You cannot see bacteria and pathogens that make you sick.
 And without adequate personal protective equipment and following adequate health and safety precautions, you are putting your health at risk if you attempt to clean up floodwater yourself.

-Flood damage cleanup and flood water extraction is always best handled by qualified and experienced professionals who not only have the knowledge and expertise to deal with such situations, but who also have access to the equipment needed to fully dry, clean and sanitise your home.
+Flood damage cleanup and flood water extraction is always best handled by qualified and experienced professionals who not only have the knowledge and expertise to deal with such situations, but who also have access to the equipment needed to fully dry, clean and sanitised your home.

 There may possibly be more building materials than you perhaps realise that will need replacing after a flood.
 And failure to replace affected materials could lead to future problems with mould growth, rot, disintegration and compromisation of structural integrity.